yassinbouasri/dependency-injection-attributes/sfcasts/simplify-with-autoconfiguretag.md

 If we want this to show up in our remote UI, we *still* need to add it to our template.
 But what if we could do *even* better?
 What if we didn't have to edit this file *every* time we add a new button?
-The `ButtonRemote` knows all of our button names, so we'll add a method to *list* them.
-Then, in our template, we'll loop over *each* of them and render the buttons.
 To do *that*, we need to use *another* dependency injection attribute. *That's next*.